 Since MMSEE is a new policy, research on its effectiveness is limited.
-Therefore, the overarching purpose of this study is to examine how COAs in one district use MMSEE to support the growth and development of principals.
+Therefore, the overarching purpose of this study was to examine how COAs in one district used MMSEE to support the growth and development of principals.
 As such, the members of the research team addressed this central focus through six individual studies, each using a conceptual framework and lens through which to view district practice.
-The six studies are outlined in Table 1.1: